xzero-x/Password-Manager/README.md

 ### `main.py`

 This is the main entry point of the application.
-It handles user input, interacts with the database, and ensures the overall workflow of storing and retrieving passwords.
+It generates password, handles user input, interacts with the database, and ensures the overall workflow of storing and retrieving passwords.

-### `encryption.py`

-This file contains the encryption logic used in the application.
-It includes functions for hashing passwords with Argon2 and verifying them during authentication.

-### `database.py`

-This file manages all database operations, including connecting to the Azure SQL database, inserting new credentials, and retrieving existing ones.
-It handles the SQL queries and ensures secure interaction with the database.